coryVkeith/ViCAT_dev/README.md

 `./run.sh`

+# Coverage Graphs
+Coverage graphs for each sample can be found in `CWD/OUT_DIR/all_cov_graphs` or in the sample directory.

+# Virus Contigs
+Virus contigs can be found in `CWD/OUT_DIR/virus_contigs` and a table for contig number, length, and coverage can be found here too.

-#Figure Generation
+# Figure Generation

-1. Once the tool has completed, output files for generating community assembly figures can be found in `CWD/OUT_DIR/relative_abundance`.
+1. Once the tool has completed, output files for generating community assembly figures can be found in `CWD/OUT_DIR/relative_abundance/`.
     - `ViCAT_otutable.csv`: reads mapped to each taxa within each sample, for each sample.
     - `taxmat.csv`: Taxonomic matrix of identified species found in all samples, redundancy removed.
     - `metadata.csv`: Metadata matrix of sample information for the run. **THIS MUST BE EDITED WITH THE METADATA**
-2.
+2. Copy the files to the `CWD/Community_Assembly/` directory.
+3. If you have not already edited the metadata file, do so now.
+4. Install the R packages found in `Phyloseq_Community_Characterization.R`, if you have not already installed them.
+5. Change lines 201-205 of `Phyloseq_Community_Characterization.R` to the desired fields.
+6. Run code as a block, or in R-Studio (v.2022.07.01 or higher).
+7. Output files should be generated in `CWD/OUT_DIR/relative_abundance/`